 In addition to the alignment information, a manufacturer gets a bonus from GD&T tolerances.
 In conventional drafting, the tolerance for hole drilling results in a square target area.
 For example, examine the plate on the left below.
-The positional tolerance for the hole is \pm .001.
-The target area (magnified and shown on the right) is from .001 left of the perfect center to .001 right of the perfect center.
+The positional tolerance for the hole is ±.001.
+The target area (magnified and shown on the right) is from .001 left of the perfect center to .001 right of the perfect center, and .001 above the perfect center to .001 below the perfect center.